data-mak/Robertos-Yogurt-and-Kefir/README.md

 # Roberto's Yogurt & Kefir - Breaking Down the 10.3% YOY Growth

+## Disclaimer

+The information, data, and examples provided in this repository are for demonstration and educational purposes only.
+All names, figures, statistics, and other details are entirely fictional and have been created by the author.
+They do not represent real individuals, organizations, or actual data.

+Any resemblance to real persons, living or dead, or actual events is purely coincidental.
+This content should not be used as a source of factual information or for decision-making purposes.

 ## Project Background

 Roberto’s Yogurt & Kefir is a specialty dairy brand focused on crafting fresh, probiotic-rich yogurt and kefir beverages made from high-quality natural ingredients.
 The brand is dedicated to promoting better gut health, balanced nutrition, and delicious everyday wellness through carefully fermented dairy products.